marekyggdrasil/website/_posts/en/2021-07-09-topological-teleportation.md

 \end{aligned}
 $$

 from which we can deduce what corrections have to be applied depending on the measurements of the first two logical qubits.
-Under the form of logical circuit those $$ X $$ and $$ Z $$ corrections depending on measurements are
+Under the form of a logical circuit, those $$ X $$ and $$ Z $$ corrections depending on measurements are

 {% include figure.html max-width="70%" fll="/assets/figures/svg/topological-teleportation/topological-teleportation.svg" alt="" %}

-The rightmost logical qubit is prepared in the logical $$ \left \vert +_L \right> $$ state to avoid getting entangled with the rest of the system in case of the $$ X $$-correction getting applied.
-The teleportation itself is performed entirely using the braiding operations, however classical correction as requires the logical $$ X $$-operation needs an extra qubit.
+The rightmost logical qubit is prepared in the logical $$ \left \vert +_L \right> $$ state to avoid getting entangled with the rest of the system in case the $$ X $$-correction getting applied.
+The teleportation itself is performed entirely using the braiding operations, however classical correction requires the logical $$ X $$-operation needs an extra qubit.

-I did this tutorial slightly different than we described in the paper.
-Here we do not simply assume the existence of such ancilla Kitaev chain, we also prepare it.
+I did this tutorial slightly differently than we described in the paper.
+Here we do not simply assume the existence of such an ancilla Kitaev chain, we also prepare it.
 If we include the state preparation an extra ancilla topological qubit is required and one more inner braid

 {% include figure.html max-width="70%" fll="/assets/figures/svg/topological-teleportation/blog_topological_teleportation_braiding_diagram.svg" alt="" %}

 The above diagram contains classical correction operators which of course do not need to always be applied.
 To more formally define the measurement we will prepare appropriate projection operators.
-But first, a topological qubit in logical $$ Z $$-basis could be written as
+But first, a topological qubit on logical $$ Z $$-basis could be written as

 $$
 \begin{aligned}